 The last benefit from the SIF is second job wage loss benefit.
 The benefit applies to injuries that occurred after August 28, 1998.
 The employee must be injured on the job with the first employer.
 If the employee is unable to work at a second job as a result of the injury these benefits may be claimed from the SIF.

 Only the employee, the employee's lawyer or the employee's dependent(s) can make a claim against the SIF.
-Claims for permanent total and permanent partial disability benefits, uninsured employer medical cost, or death benefits are made by filing a Claim for Compensation with the Division.
+This is done by the filing of a Claim for Compensation with the Division.

 Workers’ Compensation Insurance Companies & Self-Insured Employers: Responsible for Paying SIF Surcharge

 The Second Injury Fund is funded through a surcharge on employers’ workers’ compensation net deposits, net premiums or net assessments and net premium equivalent for self-insured employers.
 Each year by October 31, the Director of the Division of Workers’ Compensation estimates the benefits payable from the Second Injury Fund during the following calendar year in order to set the surcharge rate.
 The rate is based on a statutory formula to generate 110% of the moneys to be paid from the Second Injury Fund in the following calendar year less any moneys contained in the fund at the end of the previous calendar year.
-Due to 2005 Senate Bill 1 and 130, the rate has been capped at 3 percent.
+Under 2005 Senate Bill 1 and 130, the rate was capped at three percent.

-The surcharge is collected quarterly from insurance carriers and self-insurers.
-In order to satisfy your obligation under Section 287.715 RSMo, insurance carriers writing workers’ compensation premiums or having the authority to write workers’ compensation premiums in Missouri and employers/group trusts that have been authorized to self-insure in Missouri need to register with the SIF Surcharge Unit by sending the Division an email at SIFsurcharge@labor.mo.gov or call 573-526-5756.
+The surcharge and supplemental surcharge are collected quarterly from insurance carriers and self-insurers.
+In order to satisfy your obligation under Section 287.715 RSMo, insurance carriers writing workers’ compensation premiums or having the authority to write workers’ compensation premiums in Missouri and employers/group trusts that have been authorized to self-insure in Missouri need to register with the SIF Surcharge Unit by sending the Division an e-mail at SIFsurcharge@labor.mo.gov or call 573-526-5756.

 Each quarter, approximately 15 days prior to the quarter end, an e-mail with the login link will be sent from SIFsurcharge@labor.mo.gov to the company contact stating that the quarterly report is available for completion.
 The contact will need to click on the link and login to the site with the e-mail address, Access Code and ID Number (faxed printout).
 After accessing the quarterly report, there are instructions for completing the report.
 Be sure to submit the form prior to printing the form so that you have a confirmation number reflecting that the form was properly filed and a copy to send with the payment.
 If you have any problems with the quarterly filing or cannot find the items needed to access the log in, please email SIFsurcharge@labor.mo.gov or call 573-526-5756.